 Caviar is a luxurious addition to any event that instantly makes the day feel special.
 Whether you’re celebrating an accomplishment, a wedding, a graduation, or simply trying to add an element of indulgence to the everyday, caviar is sure to please you and your guests.
-However, not all caviars are created equal, and there’s a lot to consider when selecting and buying caviar online.
+However, not all caviar are created equal, and there’s a lot to consider when selecting and buying caviar online.
 New to the world of fine seafood and roe?
-Let Khavyar act as your concierge and provice answers to all your questions here.
+Let Khavyar act as your concierge and provide answers to all your questions here.

 What is caviar?

 The word “caviar” itself refers specifically to the eggs of the sturgeon— while other varieties of fish eggs may be called “caviar”, by law they must describe the fish they originated from i.e. “salmon caviar”.
 This is also the reason that you will often see the proper Latin name for the species following the name of a variety.

 Caviar should be served cold.
 Caviar can be served straight from the tin, or can be presented atop traditional blini with crème fraiche.
 Caviar is also commonly used as a garnish on other dishes.
 Regardless of how it is presented, caviar should be handled delicately using mother-of-pearl spoons, since this neutral material will not adversely affect the flavor of the caviar.

 When ordering online from Khavyar, your caviar arrives sealed and chilled, ready to enjoy— simply serve it promptly to ensure freshness.
 For best results, maintain its temperature by couching the tin in crushed or shaved ice.